dimastatz/plato/docs/design.md

-Student->>Plato: 3. solve an exercise from the selected workbook and press validate button Plato-->PlatoKnowledgeDB: 4. check if answer exist PlatoKnowledgeDB->>Plato: return the right answer or answer is not exist Plato-->ChatGPT: 5. if answer is not exists, solve the problem with step by step explanation ChatGPT->>Plato: answer with explanation Plato->>Plato: 6: translate the answer to the target language Plato-->PlatoKnowledgeDB: 7. store the answer Plato-->Plato: 7. validate student's answer Plato->>Student: send the wright answer with explanation
+Student->>Plato: 3. solve an exercise from the selected workbook and press validate button Plato-->PlatoKnowledgeDB: 4. check if answer exist PlatoKnowledgeDB->>Plato: return the right answer or answer is not exist Plato->>ChatGPT: 5. if answer is not exists, solve the problem with step by step explanation ChatGPT-->Plato: answer with explanation Plato->>Plato: 6. translate the answer to the target language Plato->>PlatoKnowledgeDB: 7. store the answer Plato->>Plato: 7. validate student's answer Plato-->Student: send the wright answer with explanation
 ```

 ### Non-Functional Requirements